kubernetes/enhancements/keps/sig-cli/20200115-kubectl-diff.md

 2. There is the last-applied-configuration, the one in the file that we applied the last time,

-3. There is the current "live" configuration, the one describing the existing state of the server,
+3. There is the "current live" configuration, the one describing the existing state of the server,

 4. There is the "future" configuration of the server, if we did apply the configuration.

-All the combinations of these diffs initially sounded useful, but after providing such a variant in `kubectl alpha diff`, we realized that the most relevant is actually "current live" -> "future configuration".
+All the combinations of these diffs initially sounded useful, but after providing such a variant in `kubectl alpha diff`, we realized that the most relevant is actually "current live" configuration -> "future" configuration.
 This describes exactly the changes that are happening on the cluster.

 ### Risks and Mitigations